-A crucial component in the proof of \Cref{t:unbounded-mom} is large deviations theory for the reflected random walk $\bfmQ$.
+The proof of~\Cref{t:unbounded-mom} is rooted in large deviations theory for reflected random walks.
 A standard object of study is the scaled process $q^n_t = \frac{1}{n} Q_{\lfloor n t \rfloor}$.
 As $n\to\infty$ this converges to zero for each $t$ with probability one.
-The large deviations question of interest is the probability of a large excursion over a finite time-window as illustrated in \Cref{f:tent-path}.
-There is an elegant theory for estimating this probability (e.g. \cite{ganoco02}), which leads to a short proof of \Cref{t:unbounded-mom}.
+The large deviations question of interest is the probability of a large excursion over a finite time-window as illustrated in~\Cref{f:tent-path}.
+There is elegant theory for estimating this probability, e.g.,~\cite{ganoco02}, which leads to the proof of~\Cref{t:unbounded-mom}.

-\Cref{t:unbounded-mom} does \textit{not} say that the CLT fails.
-Given the form \eqref{e:sa-mm1} and the fact that $\{\theta_n\}$ converges to zero, we might establish the CLT by comparison with the simpler recursion,
+\Cref{t:unbounded-mom} does \textit{not} say that the CLT fails, rather, it says the limiting covariance cannot be used to inform the convergence analysis.
+Given the form~\eqref{e:sa-mm1} and the fact that $\{\theta_n\}$ converges to zero, we might establish a CLT by comparison with the recursion,

 for which the CLT does hold with asymptotic variance equal to one.